-Kaff-eine has a total of four artworks around town and they’re all of horsies.
+Kaff-eine has a total of four artworks around town and they’re all of horsies (and unicorns, to be specific).
 You can find them on Hannah Street, at Paint By Numbers (pictured below) and at the Benalla Library.

-When visiting Benalla, you can either do a self-guided tour of the town (see map here), or hop on an organised tour.
+When visiting Benalla, you can either do a self-guided tour of the town (consult this Benalla street art map), or hop on an organised tour.

 These tours operate Tues, Weds, Thurs, Sat and Sun and last 90 minutes.
-You can book a place on the tour here.
+You can book a place on the tour in advance.

-There are quite a few nice cafés and restaurants in Benalla, but here’s where we ate whilst in town for Wall to Wall.
+There are quite a few nice cafes and restaurants in Benalla.

-Expect really delicious pub fare, with a family friendly atmosphere.
-The oysters in particular were amazing.
+Expect really delicious pub fare, with a family-friendly atmosphere.
+The oysters in particular are amazing.

 I love country pubs quite a lot and The Northo didn’t disappoint.

-Check out the High Country Silo Art Trail
+Check out the North East Silo Art Trail